Written for The Heart of Country contest

 "Around ten years."

 Awesome.
+"The technology is pretty much the same."
 I press the handle of the pitchfork into her hands.
 "Let's see what you got."

 Bella nods and follows me to Big Joe's stall—might as well get the heaviest load raked before this girl bails.